isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-10-15-post-Written Answer by Minister for Law K Shanmugam to PQ on Small Claims Tribunals.md

 ---
-title: Written Answer by Minister for Law K Shanmugam to PQ on Small Claims Tribunals
+title: Written Answer by Minister for Law K Shanmugam to PQ on Simplifying Process of Enforcing Awards Ordered by Small Claims and Employment Claims Tribunals on Companies
 permalink: /written-answer-by-minister-for-law-k-shanmugam-to-pq-on-small-claims-tribunals/
 date: 2024-10-15
 layout: post